MetPX/sarracenia/docs/source/How2Guides/source.rst

 Larger files are not sent as a single block.
 They are sent in parts, and each part is fingerprinted, so that when files are updated, unchanged portions are not sent again.
-There is a default threshold built into the sr\_ commands, above which partitioned announcements will be done by default.
+There is a default threshold built into the sr\_ commands, above which partitioned notification messages will be done by default.
 This threshold can be adjusted to taste using the *part_threshold* option.

 Different pumps along the route may have different maximum part sizes.
 To